IRS Form 8826: Disabled Access Credit

 A federal tax credit for accessibility-related improvements

-The credit is part of the general business credit, which means it is handled through a business’s federal tax filing.
+The credit is part of the general business credit and is claimed through a business’s federal tax return.
 It is not a grant, rebate, or automatic reimbursement.

 Why CMS Max Ultimate?